 That evening we drove into Arcos for dinner.
 Checking out the menus at a few places, we decided on a restaurant that offered fresh seafood for me, and pork kabobs for Alan.
 Ordering Dorado a la plancha (grilled mahi mahi), the waiter explained, in Spanish (his only language), that they didn't have any available that evening and recommended his favorite, fresh from the sea, sepia.
 Once we discussed the way it was prepared, I ordered.
 What arrived about 30 minutes later was a bit of a surprise.
-Looking something like a clear/whitish jellyfish with tenacles, tasting it, we both decided to forgo this entree.
+Looking something like a clear/whitish jellyfish with tentacles, tasting it, we both decided to forgo this entree.
 Yes, we've eaten octopus, calamari and squid, but somehow we just couldn't get around the looks of this fellow.
-Turns out it was cuttlefish, and we had enjoyed it before, cut up and disguised in recipes, but this blob on the plate just didn't work.
+Turns out it was cuttlefish, and we had enjoyed it before, cut up and disguised in recipes or grilled, but this blob on the plate just didn't work.
 Guess it's just one of the hazards of ordering food with minimal language skills.

-Arriving in Sevilla, we abandoned our car at the hotel (and collected Alan's luggage), and took off to explore by foot.
+Arriving in Seville, we abandoned our car at the hotel (and collected Alan's luggage), and took off to explore by foot.
 Once again headed into the old city center, where we found the narrow roads and alleyways of the past.
 The tangle of streets, with our substandard hotel map, were a challenge.
-But, we managed to locate many of the city's better known landmarks accidently.
-The Sevilla Cathedral, consecrated in 1507, is the 3rd largest church in the world, and the burial place of Christopher Columbus.
-Alcazar, originally built as a Moorish fort, became a Royal palace, and continues to be used for that purpose when the Spanish king comes to Sevilla.
+But, we managed to locate many of the city's better known landmarks accidentally.
+The Seville Cathedral, consecrated in 1507, is the 3rd largest church in the world, and the burial place of Christopher Columbus.
+Alcazar, originally built as a Moorish fort, became a Royal palace, and continues to be used for that purpose when the Spanish king comes to Seville.
 Since we had just visited Alhambra, we did not go into Alcazar, but the beautiful architecture, gardens and interior design make it one of the city's top tourist destinations.

-Sevilla is also known for Flamenco dancers, and we made reservations for a traditional show in a 15th century house.
+Seville is also known for Flamenco dancers, and we made reservations for a traditional show in a 15th century house.
 The small venue allowed us to be within a few feet of the stage.
-Singing, playing the guitar and dancing are all important elements of the flamenco, which probably started as a folkdance in the 18th century combining Andalusian and Romani (gypsy) influences.
+Singing, playing the guitar and dancing are all important elements of the flamenco, which probably started as a folk dance in the 18th century combining Andalusian and Romani (gypsy) influences.
 The male and female dancer displayed different styles, which is typical, the singer was passionate in his presentations and the guitarist displayed great flair; they all put a lot of energy into the show.
-We were so close, we could actually feel the whish of wind as the dancer swirled her skirt, we both thoroughly enjoyed the show.
+We were so close, we could actually feel the whoosh of wind as the dancer swirled her skirt, we both thoroughly enjoyed the show.

 The next day, we decided to visit the 100-acre Maria Luisa Park and Plaza de Espana.
 The park was formally the gardens for the Palace of San Telmo, the property was donated to the city in 1893 for public use.
 In 1929, the Plaza de Espana was built on the edge of the park for the Iberio-American Exhibition World's Fair.
 The buildings are now used for government offices, but the gardens, fountains, ponds and lush plantings make this not only a beautiful retreat, but provides a great place to hang out in the heat.
 We spent the remainder of the day wandering about the city and getting a little lost.
 Now time to move on to Madrid.